Arizona Wildcats men's basketball: Lute Olson (1983−2007)

-Olson's First class and 1st Final Four
+Olson's first class and 1st Final Four

-Newly hired U of A Athletic director Cedric Dempsey fired Lindsey after only one season and hired University of Iowa coach Lute Olson as his successor.
+Newly hired U of A Athletic Director Cedric Dempsey fired Lindsey after only one season and hired University of Iowa coach Lute Olson as his successor.
 U of A needed a coach with a history of quickly turning around programs, which Olson had done previously at Iowa.
 "I knew we had a tremendous amount of work to do", Olson recalled in a recent interview with Tucson Lifestyle.
 "The program was in shambles at that point, after the terrible year before..."

 All-American Sean Elliott won several national college basketball awards and set the school's scoring record while helping lead the Wildcats to the Final Four in 1988.

 Under Olson, Arizona quickly rose to national prominence.
 Arizona won its first Pac-10 title in 1986, only three years after his arrival.
 That season set up an amazing 1987–88 season, which included taking the Great Alaska Shootout championship, the Valley Bank Fiesta Bowl Classic championship and the Pac-10 championship.
 Under players Steve Kerr, Kenny Lofton, and Sean Elliott, Arizona spent much of the season ranked No. 1 and made their first (and Olson's second) Final Four.
 While Arizona lost in the Final Four round, their play put the program on the map and launched Arizona's reign as a perennial Pac-10 and NCAA tournament contender.
-Sean Elliott was awarded the John R. Wooden Award on the season and would set the PAC-10 scoring record.
+Sean Elliott was awarded the John R. Wooden Award on the season and set the PAC-10 scoring record.